Excellence in Orange County Dermabrasion

 We apologize we are not able to serve you at this time.

 One of the top plastic surgeons in Newport Beach, CA, Dr. Joseph T. Cruise excels in treating patients’ concerns with facial rejuvenation to reverse various effects of aging.
-For fine lines, wrinkles, and skin irregularities Dr. Cruise sometimes uses dermabrasion on both male and female patients.
-Dr. Cruise believes in providing every patient with the information that helps them might the right cosmetic surgery decisions for them, which is why he meets with each patient for a consultation prior to any procedure.
-At this consultation, you will have the opportunity to ask him detailed questions, as well as view a number of dermabrasion before and after pictures where you can see the excellent facial rejuvenation results Dr. Cruise’s patients experience.
+For fine lines, wrinkles, and skin irregularities Joseph T Cruise, MD sometimes uses dermabrasion on both male and female patients.
+Joseph T Cruise, MD believes in providing every patient with the information that helps them might the right cosmetic surgery decisions for them, which is why he meets with each patient for a consultation prior to any procedure.
+At this consultation, you will have the opportunity to ask him detailed questions, as well as view a number of dermabrasion before and after pictures where you can see the excellent facial rejuvenation results Joseph T Cruise, MD’s patients experience.

 Please see some of the below topics related to dermabrasion:

 - Joseph T Cruise, MD’s Dermabrasion Philosophy

 - Are You a Good Candidate?

 - After the Dermabrasion